Thyraz/Sonos-Kids-Controller/README.md

 ### Spotify Premium:
 * Enter artist and album name to add a single album
-* Add a query instead to search for multiple albums
+* Add a query instead, to search for multiple albums
-* Album artwork will automatically retreived from Spotify
+* Album artwork will be automatically retreived from Spotify

 Examples for query strings:
 ```
-artist: Max Kruse album: Urmel
+artist:Max Kruse album:Urmel

 artist:Grüffelo